CONVERT 8MM TAPES TO DVD & DIGITAL

 How do I watch my 8mm tape?

-You’d need to still have your camcorder to watch an 8mm tape these days.
-Unlike VCRs, there are not cost-effective 8mm decks to buy, but you can either watch directly on your camera using the playback options, or use cables to connect it to a TV and watch from there.
-Trust us though, it’s much easier to digitize your 8mm tapes and watch them on your computer or a new DVD!
+You’d need to still have your 8mm camcorder to watch an 8mm tape these days.
+Unlike VCRs, which use VHS tapes, there are not cost-effective 8mm decks to buy, but you can either watch directly on your camera using the playback options, or use cables to connect it to a TV and watch from there.
+Trust us though, it’s much easier to convert 8mm tape to digital and watch your collection on your computer or a new DVD!

 8mm to DVD – From Our Blog